MA Entrance Requirements

 MA entrance requirements for Ceramics & Glass are:

-- a good undergraduate degree in ceramics or glass, or equivalent professional experience
+- You are generally expected to have a good undergraduate degree in ceramics or glass or equivalent professional experience.

-- applications are also welcomed from candidates from related backgrounds, for example, textiles, sculpture, architecture and industrial design
+- Applications are welcomed from candidates from related backgrounds, for example, textiles, sculpture, architecture and industrial design.
+Work experience, either before or after a first degree, is a great advantage.

 - All candidates are required to submit an online portfolio of work to be assessed by the programme’s senior staff team and student representatives.